naturuplift/CodingTutorAI/README.md

 ## Screenshots

-Below are sample screenshots showcasing the application functionality.
+Below are sample screenshots showcasing the application functionality as functionality is implemented.

 JavaScript Question: